tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 )
 ```

 And OpenAI models.

-Note for OpenAI requests, you can either set the API key as a Postgres configuration parameter or pass it in as an argument.
+For OpenAI requests, you can either set the API key as a Postgres configuration parameter or pass it in as an argument.
+ Passing it as an argument will override the configuration parameter.

 As an argument: